CARC P2 Active

 Cause Frequency

-Pre-existing condition unrelated to workplace injury The carrier determined the treated condition is a pre-existing medical issue and not caused or aggravated by workplace activities Common
+Pre-existing condition determination The WC carrier determined the condition is pre-existing and not related to the workplace injury Common

 How to Resolve